bcgov/data-publication/pages/dps_bcdc_w_geographic_dataset_2.md

         - The Preview Map details
         - The link to iMapBC will that dataset's specific presenatations

++ Changes:
+    - Moved from the Record Level to the Resource Level

 **Projection Name**: is the projection of your geographic data.
 Select from the drop-down list.
 + For provincial data in the BC Geographic Warehouse as well as many other databases, these are stored as ESPG 3005: NAD83 BC Albers.

++ Changes:
+    - Field values were being stored as full label test, e.g., 'ESPG_3005 - NAD83 BC Albers', now is the shorted value, e.g., 'epsg3005'

 **JSON Table Schema**: (**NEW**)

 **ISO Topic Category**: [Topic Category Definitions](https://apps.usgs.gov/thesaurus/thesaurus-full.php?thcode=15) More information: [ISO 19115-1:2014](https://www.iso.org/standard/53798.html)

++ Changes:
+    - Database field renamed 'iso_topic_category' from 'iso_topic_string'

+**Resource Type**:
-**Resource Type**: is the type of resource: Data, Reports or Abstraction.
++ Is the type of resource: Data, Reports, Abstraction or Not Applicable (**NEW**)

 **Resource Access Method**: describes how the end-user can access the data.

++ Is the way the resource is accessible: Appication, Direct Access, Indirect Access, Service or Other (**NEW**)

 **_Preview Information_**:
 + These details are filled in automatically when: